 You can get support from a community crisis response team, if there’s one in your community.
 Community crisis response teams are staffed by trained non-police responders.
 They offer emotional support, resource connection, and more.

-Peer-led crisis programs offer short-term support – a few hours to a few days – in a non-clinical, home-like environment and serve as an alternative to clinical treatment options like community crisis stabilization programs and inpatient hospitalization.
-They are led by peer supporters, people who have experienced mental health symptoms, have been diagnosed with a mental health condition, have received mental health services, or have similar “lived experience.”
+Peer-led crisis programs offer short-term support – a few hours to a few days – in a home-like environment.
+They serve as an alternative to clinical treatment options like community crisis stabilization programs and inpatient hospitalization.
+They are led by peer supporters, people who have their own experience with mental health symptoms, mental health diagnosis, or mental health services, or have similar “lived experience.”
 Some peer-led crisis programs offer mobile support, meaning the support comes to where you are.

 Peer-Led Crisis Programs in Massachusetts…

 If you’re already getting care from a mental health provider like a therapist or psychiatrist, you may want to reach out to them for more support.
 Many mental health practices offer urgent care for their patients, either with your provider or another provider in the practice.
-If you feel like you need more intensive support, your mental health provider can also help you set up that care.
+If you feel like you need more intensive support, like an Intensive Outpatient Program (IOP) or Partial Hospitalization Program (PHP), your mental health provider can also help you set up that care.

 If you need to speak with a mental health provider urgently about what you are experiencing, behavioral health urgent care and Mobile Crisis Intervention teams are available.